Sustainable

 Bamboo is the fastest growing grass.
 It has leafs all year round.
 This makes bamboo a champion in carbon sequestration, absorbing a lot more carbon dioxide than traditional trees, and producing substantially more oxygen.
 Managed bamboo forest are a lot more efficient in terms of carbon storage.

 When bamboo is cultivated in Europe for the European market, heavy CO2 transports from Asia, Africa, or South America are avoided.
+Production processes and byproducts as for example glue and raisin can be controlled.

 SDG 15 – Life on land